 Immunisations

-• Malaria
+Malaria

 Malaria is still one of the world’s biggest killers and remains a global health crisis, though we’re fortunate to not worry about it in North America.
 If you’re travelling to affected countries - especially those in sub-Saharan Africa and SouthEast Asia- you might want to pack some Malarone tablets.
 It’s the most-tolerated treatment (with little side effects), although no antimalarial drug is 100% guaranteed.
-Use plenty of insect repellent, long sleeves and pants, and sleep in a mosquito net.
+Use plenty of insect repellent, long sleeves and pants, and sleep inside a tucked mosquito net.

-• Rabies
+Rabies

 In humans, rabies is 99% fatal.
 If bitten (or even licked or scratched) by an infected animal, you must get your first shot within 24 hours and before symptoms appear, or you will most certainly die a horrendous death.
 Then several more shots will be required for you to be out of the woods.
 Sorry to be morbid.
 Keep in mind that, depending on where you are, your first and most urgent dose may be difficult to access.